 The 46/22 gearing with Alfine 8 is set up for moderately high-speed riding on your typical mildly hilly Portland terrain (excluding the west hills, that is).
 However, if you'll be hauling some weight with you, climbing steep grades, or just wanting to take it easy, we can lighten this up by using a 24t cog...or even a 26t...at no extra charge.
 Just ask.

-And now, we can build the Daily Grinder up with drop bars for a slightly higher price, thanks to the recent appearance of Alfine-8 bar-end/downtube shifter from MicroShift and an integrated shifter/levers from Portland's own Gevenalle.
+And now, we can build the Daily Grinder up with drop bars, thanks to the recent appearance of Alfine-8 bar-end/downtube shifter from MicroShift and an integrated shifter/levers from Portland's own Gevenalle.
 Get in touch if you're interested.

 Questions people ask us about this bike:

 Q: Don't I need to adjust the belt tension every time I reinstall the rear wheel, such as when I change a flat?